stefanoverna/redpomo/README.md

     › redpomo help
     Tasks:
-      redpomo add           # creates a new task on Todo.txt, forwarding it to the remote tracker redpomo close TASK    # marks a todo.txt task as complete, and closes the related Redmine issue redpomo help [TASK]   # Describe available tasks or one specific task redpomo init          # generates a .redpomo configuration file on your home directory redpomo open TASK     # opens up the Redmine issue page of the selected task redpomo pull          # imports Redmine open issues into local todo.txt redpomo push LOGFILE  # parses Pomodoro export file and imports to Redmine clients redpomo start TASK    # starts a Pomodoro session for the selected task
+      redpomo init            # generates a .redpomo configuration file on your home directory redpomo pull            # imports Redmine open issues into local todo.txt redpomo push [LOGFILE]  # parses Pomodoro export file and imports to Redmine clients redpomo add [TASK]      # creates a new task on Todo.txt, forwarding it to the remote tracker redpomo close TASK      # marks a todo.txt task as complete, and closes the related Redmine issue redpomo open TASK       # opens up the Redmine issue page of the selected task redpomo start TASK      # starts a Pomodoro session for the selected task redpomo help [TASK]     # Describe available tasks or one specific task

     Options:
       -c, [--config=CONFIG] # Default: ~/.redpomo